VarunKumarGampa/Django---social-media/README.md

-Created a dynamic application called social media app using Django
+Creating a dynamic application called social media app using Django